netmode/selcont/README.md

 <a href="http://webvm.netmode.ntua.gr/courses/?lectures=introduction-to-selcont" target="_blank">http://webvm.netmode.ntua.gr/courses/?lectures=introduction-to-selcont</a>

-The final course page will be consisted from these different elements:
+The final course page consists of these elements:
 <ul>
 <li>An area that renders the slides.
 "Slides" is the result from the presentation file (ppt) and the notes from instructor's tablet during the course</li>
 <li>An area that renders the video.
 Video is the export file from the camera inside the auditorium</li>